giraldiego/NOIR/SETUP.md

 - If you can't dodge roll using CGO, check this [vid](https://youtu.be/RjhS9LvEaSM) for a solution.
 - [More Bandit Camps](https://www.nexusmods.com/skyrimspecialedition/mods/1994) has been tweaked to use a % chance for a bandit to get cloned instead of a fixed multiplier (2x, 3x, 4x, etc).
 The default value is 40%, so BEWARE of this is you are new to Requiem.

+## Current issues v1.3.6

+No issues reported yet.
+No Hotfixes requiered for this version yet.

 ## Current issues v1.3.5

 - Download and extract the content of this [NOIR v1.3.5 - Hotfix](https://drive.google.com/open?id=1Jl6Da2BabbfMwjyQsiBXqC8YR7wQCXoH) in you NOIR installation folder (MO2) and let it overwrite the files.
 It solves the following: